lewis-b-onions/cet330_BinSchedule/README.md

 # My Bin Collector

+thisghioa;hrgofgn

 ## Endpoints

+sdgfsdfgsdfg

 | Method        | URL           | Description  |
 | ------------- |:-------------:| -----:|
 | GET      | /something     | This gets data |
 | POST     | /centered      | This posts data |

+## Code example

+The below code example demonstrates the APIs URLS associated with there developed resources used as part of the infrastructure to communicate to the data layer.
+If the API concept were to be expanded, please ensure the developed resource names are added to the v1_api.register object which will be access as part of the api/ Url.

 ```python
 #urls.py